verkal1999/FMEA-MSR-EventSystem/README.md

 This repository is part of a master project thesis.
 The built system is a prototype for a runtime exception-handling framework for manufacturing that couples a fast C++ control path (OPC UA PLC monitoring, event bus, reactions) with a Python knowledge-graph bridge for PFMEA-MSR–driven decisions.

+## Main Idea of MSRGuard (FMEA Exception-Handling-Framework)
+Creating an Exception-Handling-Framework for Runtime Integration of FMEA-MSR from VDA&AIAG Standard into manufacturing control.
+Key Objective was to create an extensible framework that can be used by varios I4.0-Systems.

 ## Key capabilities
 - **PLC Monitoring over OPC UA** – Subscribe to trigger bits, read/write variables, and call PLC methods with secure sessions.
 - **Event Bus & Reactions** – Prioritized dispatch and execution of monitoring actions vs. system reactions.